manab-kb/MKBDVA4/LEARN.md

-# Insert *your project title* here
-Write a detailed description about your project - eg: instructions on how to get started, common issues, etc.
+# MKBDVA4
+Repository containing code for Assignment 4 of the course Data Visualisation - Year 4 Sem 1.

-# Contributing to *your project title*
+# Contributing to MKBDVA4
 Hello and welcome!
-We are so glad that you are interested in contributing to *your project title*!
+We are so glad that you are interested in contributing to MKBDVA4!
 We only have a couple of rules and we hope you enjoy the process :)

 ## Contributing Rules
 1. Don't move or delete any files.
 Only modify them.
-2. Add additional rules as per *your project title*.

 ## Contributing Process
 1. Fork the repository